nitu01019/Secure-Voting/README.md

 Ensure you have the following installed:

-- Node.js
+- Django from python
-- Ganache / Ethereum Testnet
+- python
-- Truffle / Hardhat
+- use Anaconda else cmd prompt
 - Metamask Extension
-- MongoDB (if using a database)
+- Mongodb

 ### Steps to Run the Project